jjuran/metamage_1/sound/sndtrack/README.md

 [pipeplayer]:  <https://bitbucket.org/blitter/pipeplayer.git>

-sndtrack is copyright 2019 Joshua Juran and Keith Kaisershot.
+sndtrack is copyright 2019-2024 Joshua Juran and copyright 2019 Keith Kaisershot.
 All rights reserved (unless explicitly stated otherwise).  sndtrack is free software; you may use it under the terms of the [GNU AGPL version 3][AGPL] (or later).

 [AGPL]:  <../../LICENSE/AGPL-3.0.txt>